stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

 {{excerpt}}

-## 1. Feeling responsible for all my teams problems
+## 1. Jumping into help
+Ah a classic.
+This came up at

 ## 2. Trying to be fair to everyone